Poisoning Prevention Basics

 - Strategy 5 –Enhance county access and application of data

-Please contact us to request educational materials for the poison information hotline.
+Please contact us to request educational materials for The Hawaii Poison Hotline.

 - Injury Prevention Advisory Committee